 Be prepared to talk about something that you’ve read recently at your interview.
 It will show that you are truly interested in Dentistry and motivated to learn more about it.

 This question assesses your empathy towards patients.
 A good place to start is by discussing how traumatising it can be for a patient to find out they need an extraction.

-It is important that you make sure that the patient understands what you are saying to them, so a good way to determine this is by asking your patient questions.
+It is important that you make sure the patient comprehends what you are telling them, so a good way to determine this is by asking them questions.

-This question is testing your knowledge of communication and how it applied to dentistry so make sure your answer reflects this.
+This question is testing your knowledge of communication and how it applies to Dentistry, so make sure your answer reflects this.

 Think about non-verbal communication skills such as body language and eye contact.
 This will give you a clue as to how much your patient understands.

 An important issue is informed consent.
-To tackle this you could hire a translator for the appointment to make sure that the patient understands the treatment, implications and benefits of the treatment.
+To tackle this, you could hire a translator for the appointment to make sure that the patient understands the treatment, plus the implications and benefits of it.